hillaryfraley/test-mvd-template/index.md

 [The *Reference* includes all the information users need to know to use your endpoints.
 That means you'll repeat the information below for each endpoint in your API.]

-### [Description of what the endpoint does---for example, "Retrieve a record" or "Delete a user"]
+### [Description of what the endpoint does, such as "Retrieve a record" or "Delete a user"]

 #### HTTP Method and URL